-The Trap-Neuter-Return Program (TNR) is an effective and humane way to stabilize the cat population with free spay or neuter surgeries for community cats.
+The free Trap-Neuter-Return Program (TNR) is an effective and humane way to stabilize the cat population with free spay or neuter surgeries for community cats.

-Residents can use their own trap or rent one from Animal Services to capture the cat, then take it to the Pet Adoption and Protection Center.
+Miami-Dade County residents can use their own trap or rent one from Animal Services to capture the cat, then take it to the Pet Adoption and Protection Center.
 The cat is sterilized, receives a rabies vaccine, the feline booster shot FRCPC and an ear tip (to confirm it has been sterilized).

 You can then choose to have the cat returned to you or to the area where it was picked up.
 Cats not picked up from the Pet Adoption and Protection Center after several days will be released back to the community they came from.
 Injured or diseased cats are not released back into the community.

 Residents can also present community cats to local participating veterinarians for free as part of the partnership with the South Florida Veterinary Foundation.
 Residents must schedule appointments directly with the veterinary provider of their choice.

 Bringing a cat to the shelter for surgery

 - You must provide a valid driver's license and sign one release form per cat.

 - Cats may be presented for TNR at the Animal Services Department seven days a week, Monday - Sunday, between the hours of 7 a.m. and 4 p.m.
 No appointment is required.